Rashwani/Multi-Server-Infrastructure-Setup/README.md

 ### Step 1 — Created the VPC and Subnets

 I started by building the network before launching any machines.
-I created a VPC named `HomeLabVPC` with a CIDR block of `10.0.0.0/16`, then created four subnets to segment the network by role:
+I created a VPC named `Multi-Server-vpc` with a CIDR block of `10.0.0.0/16`, then created four subnets to segment the network by role:

 | Subnet | CIDR | Purpose |
 | --- | --- | --- |